bigfix/developer.bigfix.com/site/reference/types/computer.md

 # type: computer

-The &amp;lt;computer&amp;gt; inspectors provide access to the name of the computer.
+The &lt;computer&lt; inspectors provide access to the name of the computer.

 # name of &lt;computer&gt; : string